How To Clean And Restore Cast Iron Pans

 5. store them

 They will last a lifetime if you take proper care of them.
-I only buy Lodge cast iron, that may sound snotty, but they’re made in the USA!
+I only buy Lodge cast iron products.
+That may sound snotty, but they’re made in the USA!
 May God bless you for being better prepared.
+I also try to shy away from using too many acidic foods like tomatoes when cooking in my cast iron products.
+The acid can deteriorate the pan’s seasoning, adding to my cleanup efforts.

 Final Word

-There is something awesome about having cast iron pans, Dutch ovens, and griddles.
+There is something awesome about having cast iron pans, skillets, Dutch ovens, and griddles.
 They will last a lifetime, if you take proper care of them.
-If you can restore cast iron pans back to their original state, why not do it?
-You will have pans you can use inside and outside your home.
+If you can restore cast iron pans back to near their original state, why not do it?
+You’ll have pans you can use inside and outside your home.
 It’s all about being prepared for the unexpected.
 May God bless this world, Linda

 Readers comments: